tli123/APCSFinalProject/README.md

 1/19/2015: Cleaned up shop even more, condensed, and fixed up general shop.
 Will condense further.
 Cleaned up a few classes, and thinking about merging files - perhaps an if statement with all the monster and character classes.
 Move Conversion into Basechar, and delete Driver.
 Tommy

+1/20/2015: Added quick attack, shop is buggy but works, inventory now works right away, enemy has variation in attack Tommy Rong

-Still need to work on:shop, more attacks
+Still need to work on:shop, title block